DevExpress/XAF-Blazor-Kubernetes-example/README.md

 If you don't want to scale the app automatically and set up Kubernetes, consider **Docker Compose**.

-The `docker-compose.yml` file contains definitions for two containers.
+The the simplest example of the `docker-compose.yml` file contains definitions for two containers.
 The first uses the `xafcontainerexample` image described above.
 The second runs a Microsoft SQL Server and allows access to it from the first container.

 ```
 version: "3.9"